 Pitch 4: 5.8 44 meters of wonderful climbing.
 This is a great section of the climb offering great movement and beautiful rock.
 Follow the right facing crack to a cave area.
 Once your in the cave area you can clip a bolt, use a long runner, and traverse right.
 Here you are just below two amazing matching hand cracks.
 Follow this up 10 meters until you reach the mushroom head belay.

-Pitch 5: 5.8 This section of the route starts with 7 meters of chimney climbing, hard to protect unless you have big gear.
+Pitch 5: 5.8 This section of the route starts with 7 meters of chimney climbing, hard to protect unless you have big gear, or look in the back of the chimney for better spots.
 Follow the chimney up until it thins out and you can get great hand jams.
 Following this section leads you to the East summit of the rock.

 Located just North of the "Grand Slab."
 Follow the base of the buttress North about 100 meters and you will soon notice the beautiful finger/hand crack.
 Descending is quite easy, as there are bolted anchors everywhere.
 I usually haul up another rope to make things quicker, but you could manage with one 60 meter rope.